Prime and Reach: Synthesising Body Motion for Gaze-Primed Object Reach: Related Work

-\paragraph{Location-Conditioned Motion Generation.} Our work is related to a line of research that generates human motion conditioned on a target location.
-Several works extend the text-to-motion model to enable various spatial controls (\eg, entire root trajectory~\cite{karunratanakul2023gmd}, keyframe root location~\cite{karunratanakul2023gmd}, obstacle avoidance~\cite{karunratanakul2023gmd}, temporally and spatially sparse joints~\cite{pinyoanuntapong2025maskcontrol,xie2024omnicontrol}, or goal location~\cite{tevet2025closd}).
+\textbf{Location-Conditioned Motion Generation.} Our work is related to a line of research that generates controllable human motion~\cite{pinyoanuntapong2025maskcontrol,xie2024omnicontrol, karunratanakul2024optimizing,tevet2025closd,karunratanakul2023gmd,Zhao:DartControl:2025,diomataris2024wandr}.
+Guided Motion Diffusion (GMD)~\cite{karunratanakul2023gmd} extends text-to-motion models with spatial controls, including root trajectories, keyframe locations, obstacle avoidance, and sparse joint constraints.
+DNO~\cite{karunratanakul2024optimizing} instead treats a pre-trained text-to-motion diffusion model as a motion prior and optimises the initial noise vector with task-specific gradients (\eg, goal joints or target location) at inference time, enabling flexible control without retraining.
+Furthermore, DartControl~\cite{Zhao:DartControl:2025} proposed autoregressive prediction with latent motion diffusion conditioned on history sequences and textual description.
+It achieves motion-in-between via DNO and goal-reaching task through policy control.
 Recently, WANDR~\cite{diomataris2024wandr} introduced a data-driven model conditioned on the initial pose and the goal location of the right wrist to generate avatars that walk and reach the goal in 3D space.
 Other works~\cite{li2024egogen, diomataris2025movinglookingvisiondrivenavatar} address the goal-reaching human motion generation via egocentric perception and reinforcement learning.
 Despite these advancements, these methods rely on synthetic datasets~\cite{araujo2023circle} or MoCap-based datasets~\cite{mahmood2019amass}, which limit their ability to generate natural interactions in real-world scenarios.
 Additionally, these works do not address or evaluate priming.
 In this work, we curate the first set of datasets that include full-body, priming, and reaching, with a focus on replicating this human priming-then-reaching motion through generation.